Battle of Johnstown: Battle

-Willett was outnumbered, but he divided his forces and sent a small group of men around the enemy flank to attack them from the rear.
-He advanced his men across an open field towards the British, who withdrew into the edge of a forest.
-There followed an intense fight, and the only artillery piece on the field, which began in the possession of Willett's men, was captured and recaptured repeatedly.
-For unknown reasons, the militia on Willett's right flank suddenly turned and fled in a panic, and Willett tried to halt the retreat and turn his men.
+Willett was outnumbered, but he divided his forces and sent half his men with Major Aaron Rowley around the enemy flank to attack them from the rear.
+He advanced with the rest across an open field towards the British, who had formed lines at the edge of a wood.
+An intense fight followed, during which the only artillery piece on the field—originally in the possession of Willett's men—was captured and recaptured repeatedly.
+For unknown reasons, the militia on the American right flank suddenly turned and fled.
+Willett was saved by the arrival of Rowley’s force, which struck the British right flank just as Ross was about to exploit the collapse of the American line.
+The engagement then dissolved into chaotic, small-unit actions.
+Fighting continued sporadically, but as darkness fell, Ross ordered his men to withdraw.